Kvelail/angular-posts-management/README.md

-# Y
+# ANGULAR POSTS MANAGEMENT

+This project is an assignment and serves as part of job interview.

+-   Angular version 16.1.3
+-   Node version 18.16.1

+## Short preview and introduction

+-   On first load there are API calls from service for posts, users, comments and all data is stored in AKITA store.
+After that, all the data that is needed is pulled from the store.
+Also all store updates are done from service.

+-   Routing implemented and #404 page - under construction

+-   Smart/Dumb components

+-   SCSS

+-   Bootstrap

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.